 10 = 10, 31 = 31, and 1 =1.

-Figure 113 introduces a data representation for our problem domain.
-It also illustrates how to represent the sample system of equations and its solution with this data representation.
+Figure 161 introduces a data representation for our problem domain.
+It includes an example of a system of equations and its solution.
 This representation captures the essence of a system of equations, namely, the numeric coefficients of the variables on the left-hand side and the right-hand side values.
 The names of the variables don’t play any role because they are like parameters of functions; meaning, as long as they are consistently renamed the equations have the same solutions.

 ; Equation -> [List-of Number] ; extracts the left-hand side from a row in a matrix (check-expect (lhs (first M)) '(2 2 3)) (define (lhs e) (reverse (rest (reverse e)))) ; Equation -> Number ; extracts the right-hand side from a row in a matrix (check-expect (rhs (first M)) 10) (define (rhs e) (first (reverse e)))